ShehrozAziz/ShehrozAziz/README.md

 # 👋 Hello, I'm Shehroz Aziz!

 Welcome to my GitHub!
-I'm a passionate developer working on innovative projects in Android, React Native, and IoT systems.
+I'm a passionate developer working on innovative projects in Android, React Native, MERN Stack ,and IoT systems.
 I love tackling complex problems and building solutions that make a real difference. 🚀

 ---